I count MTL 2018

 Why are you doing a second count?

 If we are going to act effectively in such complex situations we need to be familiar with the different aspects of homelessness and how they change over time.
-That is why there will be a second count in Montreal in spring 2018.
-It will be part of a larger initiative to produce a second portrait of homelessness in Quebec under the auspices of the Ministère de la Santé et des Services sociaux (MSSS).
+That is why we carried out a second count in Montreal on April 24th 2018.
+It was part of a larger initiative to produce a second portrait of homelessness in Quebec under the auspices of the Ministère de la Santé et des Services sociaux (MSSS).

 I count MTL 2015

 The City of Montreal funded a first count of the visibly homeless in 2015, known as I count MTL 2015.
 From over 1,500 questionnaires that were answered between March 24 and March 26 2015 we were able to determine numbers and describe the people affected.

 Some 700 volunteers took part, covering much of the Montreal territory and involving over 150 organizations.